vikrem/PocketMine-Hack/README.md

 	[Unity]: Invalid save game hash, resetting data.

 So the next step is to do a search for this string in the entire apk after dumping the apk with _apktool_.
 We find that "Assembly-CSharp.dll" in the Managed/ folder gives a hit.
+Too bad it's a binary.

 All the code and scripts for the game itself are in this assembly, so we copy all the dlls in Managed/ over to a new directory and install Mono.